-Wearing sleep clothing at night will maintain your bag’s integrity for extended periods of use.
-By going to bed with a thin baselayer on, you’ll not only sleep warmer by wicking moisture away from your body, but you’ll also keep your body oils from negatively affecting the bag or quilt.
+Wearing layers at night will maintain your bag’s integrity for extended periods of use.
+By going to bed with a baselayer on, you’ll not only sleep warmer by wicking moisture away from your body, but you’ll also keep your body oils from getting in your bag or quilt.

-If you’ve noticed small areas on your bag where oil or dirt has built up, we recommend hand washing just that single area initially.
+If you’ve noticed small areas on your bag where oil or dirt has visibly accumulated, we recommend hand washing just that single area initially.

 How to Wash Your Sleeping Bag

-Thoroughly washing your bag or quilt should not be taken lightly.
-In fact, we only recommend a full cleaning if your bag has seen extended use or you’ve noticed that extensive amounts of oil and dirt are hindering your bag’s loft.
-The fact is, washing your sleeping bag will remove some of its water resistant qualities.
-In our research, we’ve found that retreating your bag or quilt at home will never give you the quality of water resistance you get from the bulk treatment the factory applies.
+Thoroughly washing your bag or quilt should not be done on a whim or haphazardly.
+In fact, we only recommend a full cleaning if your bag has seen extended use, or you’ve noticed that extensive amounts of oil and dirt are hindering your bag’s loft.
+The fact is, washing your sleeping bag will remove some of its water-resistant qualities.
+In our research, we’ve found that re-treating your bag or quilt at home will never give you the quality of water resistance you get from the treatment the factory applies.

 But what if your bag is filled with DWR (Durable Water Repellent) down?

-If your dream bag sports treated down that’s water resistant (such as Nikwax® Hydrophobic Down™ used in all Therm-a-Rest down sleeping bags and quilts), we recommend using a down-specific wash designed to maintain the insulation’s water-repellent qualities.
+If your sleeping bag or quilt sports treated down that’s water resistant (such as the Nikwax® Hydrophobic Down™ used in all Therm-a-Rest down sleeping bags and quilts), we recommend using a down-specific wash designed to maintain the insulation’s water-repellent qualities.
 Using a standard detergent will leave water-attracting residues on your down.
-However, a DWR specific soap (such as Nikwax’s DownWash™) will maintain the insulation’s water-repellent qualities while removing harmful oil and dirt.
+A DWR-specific soap (such as Nikwax’s DownWash™) will maintain the insulation’s water-repellent qualities while removing harmful oil and dirt.
 After a few washes, it’s essential to restore the bag’s DWR coating by using Nikwax Down Proof™.